Updated October 2025

 Test Day Tips: How to Tackle SQE1 Questions

 - Read the questions carefully and always read all 5 potential answers.
 Even if you quickly spot what you think is the correct option, make sure to review all of the other possibilities.
-It’s usually the case that two or more answers are worded very similarly and, remember, you want to choose the single ‘best’ answer.
+As mentioned above, it’s usually the case that two or more answers are worded very similarly and, remember, you need to choose the single ‘best’ answer.

 - If the best answer isn’t immediately clear, you should still be able to eliminate several responses that are obviously wrong (there are usually 2 or 3 of these).
 Eliminate, then look at your remaining options and try to figure out which answer is ‘more correct’ in the context.